davidluizrusso/davidluizrusso-CMU-Applied-Data-Analysis-W17/README.md

+You have reached my GitHub repository for an analytics class.
 This repository includes solutions and code for assignments from the course Applied Data Analysis, offered through CMU during Winter 2017.